sumitst05/DSA-notes/README.md

 - Operations on linked lists (insertion, deletion, searching, etc.)
 - Time and space complexity analysis of linked list operations

-### Stacks and Queues
+### Stacks

-- Introduction to stacks and queues
+- Introduction to stacks
 - Operations on stacks (push, pop, peek, etc.)
+- Array and linked list implementation of stacks
+- Applications of stacks

+### Queues

+- Introduction to stacks
 - Operations on queues (enqueue, dequeue, peek, etc.)
-- Array and linked list implementation of stacks and queues
+- Array and linked list implementation of queues
-- Applications of stacks and queues
+- Applications of stacks

 ### Trees